 All non-starchy vegetables contain slow carbs.
 Excellent examples include leafy greens, like spinach and kale, broccoli, carrots, cauliflower, cucumbers, bell peppers, onions, mushrooms, tomatoes, sweet potatoes, and asparagus.
 Starchy vegetables include corn, potatoes, squash and most root vegetables.
 While still important to your diet, they should be consumed in moderation.

 Slow Carb Grains

 Not all healthy grains are slow carbs.
-White rice, breakfast cereals and most breads, for example, are fast carbs.
-Healthier alternatives include slow carb grains like rolled oats, steel cut oats, quinoa, brown rice, and pearled barley.
+White rice, breakfast cereals, and most bread, for example, are fast carbs.
+Healthier alternatives include slow-carb grains like rolled oats, steel-cut oats, quinoa, brown rice, and pearled barley.

 Slow Carb Legumes and Nuts

 Mature beans, peas, lentils, almonds, macadamia nuts, walnuts, and most nut butters are excellent slow carbs that also pack a mean protein punch.
 However, you should be careful to avoid candied or chocolate-covered nuts and stick to nut butters that have no sugar added.

 Slow Carb Dairy

 Did you know dairy can be a carb?
 Both milk and yogurt are considered slow carbs.
 The best choices for slow carb dairy include skim milk and fat-free, sugar-free yogurt; whole milk and full-fat yogurt are full of unhealthy fats.
 If you don’t partake of dairy products, soy milk is a great alternative and is also in the slow-carb category.

 Hopefully, some of your misconceptions about carbs have been clarified.
 They’re an integral part of a well-balanced diet, but the onus is on you to make healthy, informed choices when it comes to eating carbs.